SqrtNegativOne/hand-cricket-MAB/README.md

 - Minimax game; One player tries to maximize score while the other tries to minimize it.

 To satisfy the above conditions the Hedge algorithm was used.

+I didn't want to make the thirteen-billionth rock-paper-scissor algorithm so I made this instead.
+Because the game is much more complex and there is little training data, the model isn't very good.
+But still.

+The Bowler agent has your typical strategies from RPS but also some strategies unique to this game.
+I couldn't think of anything for the Batsman agent, so it just tries to do the opposite of every Bowler agent (a counter-bot) (Experts-As-Arms).